 A recap of my visit to the elegant La Maison Maille boutique in the Flatiron District of NYC, featuring unique Dijon mustards, cornichons, oils, and vinegars.

-Maille sent me a sample of one of their limited edition mustards over the summer (you might remember the Honey Mustard Grilled Pork Chops I made with it).
-I learned at that time that they had retail stores in the city, and Pauline Ouchikh, one of Maille’s PR representatives in New York, invited me to their Flatiron boutique.
+Maille sent me a sample of one of their limited edition mustards over the summer.
+(You might remember the Honey Mustard Grilled Pork Chops I made with it).
+I learned at that time that they had retail stores in the city.
+Shortly after, Pauline Ouchikh, one of Maille’s PR reps in New York, invited me to tour their Flatiron boutique.

-Other products that I was not familiar with Maille’s oils, vinegars, and expanded line of cornichons.
+I was not familiar with Maille’s oils, vinegars, and expanded line of cornichons.
 The delicate hint of sweetness in the caramelized onion gherkins have made them my new “go-to” for remoulades and relishes.

 Many and special thanks to Pauline Ouchikh, Diana Tedesco, Elisa Galassi, Tevin, and Nicole So, for their warm and gracious hospitality during my visit.
 I’m looking forward to visiting again soon!